m-jahani/haplotype_aware_scaffolding/README.md

 PRIME_5 = 2nd primer for markers in genetic map
 LINKAGE_DATA = information on genetic position of each market in linkage map
 ```
-Here is an example of interactive plots:
+Here is an example of interactive plots (not interactive here):
 ![AK](AK.png)

+## Step 3.
+Manual Curation

 # Under Development